Ninja

 SNK's Last Blade or Samurai Shodown.
 If you've never

-played Ninja Master's, you're really not missing out on much (except
+played Ninja Master's, you're not missing too much.

 ~TFG